Physical Spirituality

 I see some straws to clutch at:

-Though the strength of our Planetary Deity overwhelms that of the Cosmic Deity at the planetary scale, the Cosmic Deity has a capacity to disturb the organizations of our Planetary Deity even at that scale.
+Though the strength of our Planetary Deity overwhelms that of the Cosmic Deity at the planetary scale, the Cosmic Deity has a capacity to mildly disturb the organizations of our Planetary Deity even at that scale.

 We ourselves can take some of the edge off our suffering by better managing the balance of connectivity and architectivity in our spiritual economies.
 Our Planetary Deity delights in the contests among our religious and institutional hierarchical spirits, so removal of any of these superfluous to our needs would diminish its arsenal.
-We can do this since our hierarchical spirits emerge from us and we can eliminate them by simply not performing the routines and rituals that constitute their existences (which of course it is not quite so simple, since they are ingrained in our cultures and will fight for their survival).
+We can do this since our hierarchical spirits emerge from us and we can eliminate them by simply not performing the routines and rituals that constitute their existences (which of course is not quite so simple, since they are ingrained in our cultures and will fight for their survival).
 It may also serve us to remember that while our Planetary Deity is not an object that can be disrupted, it is a narrative that can be modified by our own behaviours (since each of us is a conscious, willful instance of that narrative).
 Just as our Planetary Deity could come to understand that it only needs to contain connectivity rather than blindly organizing mayhem and destruction, so could we (as willful instances of its narrative).

 Consider too that reducing the power of our Planetary Deity means proportionately increasing the influence of the Cosmic Deity.
 The cosmic influence would remain in the background but comparatively speaking would not be quite as weak.
 There could be a spiritual benefit to weakening our Planetary Deity in addition to any benefit to ourselves.